githubuniverseworkshops/grafting-monorepos/README.md

 ### Report out

-Report your findings in comments section of the “Activity 1 - History” Issue
+Report your findings in comments section of the [Activity 1: History Issue](https://github.com/githubuniverseworkshops/grafting-monorepos/issues/1)
   - Include answers to the following questions in your comments:
     - How often was that file changed?
     - Do you find any pattern?